tmtsoftware/csw-python/csw/documentation.md

 Below is an example command server that accepts different types of commands.
-Note that a *long running command* should do the work in another thread and return the [CommandResponse](CommandResponse.html) later, while a *simple command* returns immediately, possibly with a [Result](CommandResponse.html#csw.CommandResponse.Result).
+Note that a *long running command* should do the work in another thread and return the [CommandResponse](CommandResponse.html) later, while a *simple command* returns the command response immediately, possibly with a [Result](CommandResponse.html#csw.CommandResponse.Result).
 If an error occurs, [Error](CommandResponse.html#csw.CommandResponse.Error) should be returned.
 If the command is invalid , the server should return [Invalid](CommandResponse.html#csw.CommandResponse.Invalid)